reduxjs/reselect/README.md

 selectCompletedTodos(store.getState()) // It recalculates.
 ```

 But why? `selectCompletedTodos` only needs to access `state.todos`, and has nothing to do with `state.alerts`, so why have we broken memoization?
-Well that's because in `Redux` anytime you make a change to the root `state`, it gets shallowly updated, which means its reference changes, therefore a normal memoization function will always fail the comparison check on the arguments.
+Well that's because in [Redux] anytime you make a change to the root `state`, it gets shallowly updated, which means its reference changes, therefore a normal memoization function will always fail the comparison check on the arguments.

-But with `Reselect`, we can do something like this:
+But with Reselect, we can do something like this:

 ```ts
 const selectCompletedTodos = createSelector(